-- --Sustained gross leverage below 3.0x over the medium term. - --A conservative contracting strategy that promotes cash flow stability and the ability to withstand hydrological shocks to the system. - --Continued evidence of sustainable spot price stabilization as a result of asset diversification in the Panamanian electricity matrix.
+- --Sustained gross leverage below 3.0x over the medium term. - --A conservative contracting strategy that promotes cash flow stability and the ability to withstand hydrological shocks to the system. - --Continued evidence of sustainable spot price stabilization as a result of asset diversification in the Panamanian electricity matrix; - --Upgrade of Panama's sovereign rating and/or greater disassociation from the government.